pymo/palm_ultrathin_bluetooth/README.md

 ![Demo of Palm Ultra-thin keyboard](/images/manual.jpg)

 This project modifies the Palm Ultra-thin Keyboard into a Bluetooth keyboard.
 The conversion kit includes a custom PCB that replaces the original one, a li-po battery, and a 3D printed cover with power switch.
+The Bluetooth PCB supports BLE 5.3, can pair up to 4 hosts simultaneously, and supports wired USB Type-C connection.

 Where to buy
 -----------